-Although implicit bias training has been a pillar of diversity, equity, and inclusion (DEI) training at corporations and universities since the Civil Rights Act of 1964, there remains discordant opinions about the training’s long-term effectiveness in mitigating bias.
+Although implicit bias training has been a pillar of diversity, equity, and inclusion (DEI) training at corporations and universities since the Civil Rights Act of 1964, there remain discordant opinions about the training’s long-term effectiveness in mitigating bias.
 There are two reasons for that: 1.
 There isn’t enough scientific research with data proving implicit bias training changed people’s behavior and led to a more inclusive workplace, and 2.
 There isn’t a set curriculum.

 Each company approaches training about implicit bias, also referred to as unconscious bias, differently.
 While some companies present training as an online course, such as Microsoft and LinkedIn Learning, others have opted to weave the learning into their overall DEI training.
 The consensus among the DEI leaders we spoke with is that the latter is more effective.
 Educating people about their explicit and implicit biases, and reassuring them that we all have biases, is just the beginning; there needs to be structural and policy changes made within your organization to make a cultural change.